MythTV on a Virtual Machine

 The first screen will ask you to select your language

-You can download updates while installing; hit continuev13
+You can download updates while installing; hit continue

 Add your location